Remediation works associated with former Barking Riverside landfill.

 section on the south-western boundary of the site designed to channel contaminated groundwater in the direction of the southern reactive barrier section.

-depth of the ‘hot-spots’.
-The ‘hot-spots’ were delineated by the excavation of a number of trial pits.
+The ‘hot-spots’ were delineated by the excavation of a number of trial pits around and through the contamination ‘hotspots’.
 The identified areas were treated in-situ utilising the designated stabilisation medium incorporating cementitious materials and the appropriate E-Clay formulation.

 Validation